jonashackt/crossplane-argocd/README.md

   revisionHistoryLimit: 1
 ```

-As we want to manage the Provider also using Argo, we need to create a new Argo Application:
+As we want to manage the Provider also using Argo, we need to create a new Argo Application.
+It get's the same `argocd.argoproj.io/sync-wave: "4"` as the other providers in our setup:

 ```yaml
 # The ArgoCD Application for all Crossplane Community contribution Providers needed in the setup